 Mark 2:22 And no man putteth new wine into old bottles: else the new wine doth burst the bottles, and the wine is spilled, and the bottles will be marred: but new wine must be put into new bottles

-The New Testament Covenant has the Saving blood of Christ.
-Those who were under the Old Covenant law only had a covering for sin, but the blood of Christ takes away sins.
+The New Testament Covenant has the Saving blood of the Messiah.
+Those who were under the Old Covenant law only had a covering for sin, but the blood of the Messiah takes away sins.

 Romans 11:27 For this is my covenant unto them, when I shall take away their sins

 Putting new wine into an old bottle will cause both to perish because the old bottle is not designed for the new.
-Under the Old Covenant law, the temple of God was a building.
-Under the New Covenant of Christ, we are the temple that he dwells in (1 Cor 3:16-17; 1 Cor 6:19).
+Under the Old Covenant law, the temple of Yahweh was a building.
+Under the New Covenant, we are the temple that He dwells in (1 Cor 3:16-17; 1 Cor 6:19).

-Those that claim to be under the Old Covenant law do not understand the New Law of Christ.
+Those that claim to be under the Old Covenant law, do not understand the New Law of Yahweh.

-Not only is the New Law of Christ better, it also is the only one available, as the old has passed away.
-Any man in Christ is a new creation and all things have become new.
+Not only is the New Law better, it also is the only one available, as the old has passed away.
+Any man in the Messiah is a new creation and all things have become new.

 This new bottle then refers to our vessel that the Holy Spirit can reside in.
-If we try and remain under the Old Covenant law, the Holy Spirit is barred from entering in, and the end result is that of destruction.
-All in Christ are a new creation, through His Word of reconciliation (2 Cor 5:17-19; 2 Tim 2:21).
+If we try and remain under the Old Covenant law, the Holy Spirit is barred from dwelling in us, and the end result is that of destruction.
+All those in Messiah are a new creation, through His Spirit of reconciliation (2 Cor 5:17-19; 2 Tim 2:21).

 Isaiah 65:8 Thus saith Yahweh, As the new wine is found in the cluster, and one saith, Destroy it not; for a blessing is in it: so will I do for my servants’ sakes, that I may not destroy them all